NFL eliminates preseason OTs, defeats onside kick proposal | Taiwan News | 2021/04/22

-NFL owners approved eliminating overtime in preseason games and expanded selection of jersey numbers for receivers, running backs and defensive backs.
+NFL owners on Wednesday approved eliminating overtime in preseason games and expanded selection of jersey numbers for receivers, running backs and defensive backs.

 The league also will allow on-field officials to get certain “objective information” from the replay official and designated members of the officiating department “when clear and obvious video evidence is present.”

+“I know in my opinion what subjective looks like,” said Rich McKay, president of the Atlanta Falcons and long-time chairman of the powerful competition committee.
+"And if you get to subjective things in that booth, what is the standard?
+Do we re-officiate the play?

+“In this case, it's objective (information), there is a way they could assist.
+We have the technology, really good technology now.
+Let’s use that technology and try to improve.
+I do get nervous when it goes beyond that.”

-During a virtual meeting Wednesday, the 32 owners also defeated a proposal by the Philadelphia Eagles that a team be given two chances per game to retain possession after a score by converting a fourth-and-15 play from its 25-yard line.
-Some owners, general managers and coaches considered that too gimmicky, though they are eager to find a solution to the near-disappearance of the onside kick.
+During a virtual meeting, the 32 owners also tabled a proposal by the Philadelphia Eagles that a team be given two chances per game to retain possession after a score by converting a fourth-and-15 play from its 25-yard line.
+Some owners, general managers and coaches consider that too gimmicky, though they are eager to find a solution to the near-disappearance of the onside kick.

+Troy Vincent, a former player who oversees league football operations, senses value in something close to the Eagles' suggestion.

+“I do believe there is some merit, maybe not the fourth-and-15, but the fans want to see the stars with the ball in their hands,” Vincent said.
+“I think there is something there with that option for the club to be able to get back into the game when down two scores ... that could be something I see happening in the future.
+That is good for the player and it is also good for those watching the game.”

 Also approved were ensuring enforcement of all accepted penalties committed by either team during successive extra-point attempts, and adding a loss of down for a second forward pass thrown from behind the line of scrimmage, and for a pass thrown after the ball returns behind the line.